hworku24/munibond-validator/README.md

 # Data Quality Validation Engine

-A data quality validation engine for structured financial datasets.
-Point it at a CSV, get back a detailed report of every issue — row by row, column by column, ranked by severity so you know what to fix first.
+A data quality validation project for structured datasets.
+Point it at a CSV, get back a detailed report of every issue, row by row, column by column, ranked by severity.

 I built this after spending too many hours debugging analytics pipelines that broke because of silent data issues upstream: truncated identifiers, dates that didn't make sense, values that passed format checks but failed basic logic.
-The kind of stuff that looks fine in a spreadsheet but falls apart the moment you try to do anything with it.
+The kind of stuff that looks fine in a spreadsheet but falls apart in practice.

-The architecture is extensible — each validator is a standalone function that takes a DataFrame and returns a list of typed issues.
+The architecture is extensible: each validator is a standalone function that takes a DataFrame and returns a list of typed issues.
 Adding a new check is just writing a function and dropping it into the registry.

 ## What it catches